Covid-19: Creches and childcare facilities opening this week ‘beggars belief’, sector says

 The decision to delay reopening was made at a hastily convened Cabinet meeting on Wednesday following an increase in the number of cases of Covid-19, the highest number of hospitalisations since May and a massive rise in referrals of suspected cases in the past week.

+Minister for Children Roderic O’Gorman had a meeting with representative bodies on Thursday afternoon to discuss the issue.

-Early Childhood Ireland, the leading organisation in the early years sector, said it was deeply unhelpful to separate out creches and childcare facilities from the wider education system.
+Teresa Heeney, chief executive of Early Childhood Ireland, the leading organisation in the early years sector, said the meeting resulted in a “unanimous call” from all groups to understand the rationale behind the decision.

-“It beggars belief that the early years and after-school sector would be disregarded and treated differently to the wider education system,” chief executive Teresa Heeney said.

-Ms Heeney said there are “hundreds” of childcare settings that are based in schools and the “lack of definitive information for those providers is particularly concerning”.

-“They cannot be left to negotiate individually with boards of management and to manage the impact on their funding, as they will lose income from fees,” she added.
+The members also called for the decision to be reversed, and to allow crèches and childcare facilities to remain closed until January 11th, like schools.

+“This sector has been following the exact same trajectory, the same conditions, the same public health advice since Covid.
+We’ve followed very, very strict public health guidelines, and to change that journey is bizarre,” Ms Heeney said.

+Ms Heeney said Minister O’Gorman confirmed that if a different decision is taken on January 11th in relation to the reopening of schools, early years services would follow that same decision.

+The representatives said they are expecting a communication from the department later on Thursday.

-The Siptu trade union has also called for equal treatment for all educators.
+Earlier, the Siptu trade union, which also met with the Minister, called for equal treatment for all educators.

+An online petition calling on the Minister to push back the reopening date for the early years sector had more than 8,000 signatures by lunch time on Thursday.

 Siptu head of organising Darragh O’Connor said Mr Martin told the nation that the reopening of primary and secondary schools will be delayed to allow families to minimise their contacts and allow schools implement new Covid-19 protective measures.